 Bullhorn Bars

 Resembling a bull’s horn, it extends forward and curves upwards.
-They provide a forward-leaning position for the rider enhancing control and aerodynamics.
-These properties make them suitable for sprinting and aggressive riding styles; resulting in common sightings in track tracking and single-speed bikes.
+They provide a forward-leaning position for the rider, enhancing control and aerodynamics.
+These properties make them suitable for sprinting and aggressive riding styles, resulting in common sightings in track tracking and single-speed bikes.

 Aero Bars